ryanmburns93/web_scraping_tools/README.md

-# Audio Recording and Transcript Webscraping Tools
+# Recording and Transcription Webscraping Toolkit

 This repository is designed to provide automated scripts which have been helpful for accessing videos and transcripts from various platforms.